arwes/arwes/docs/animation/animation-system.md

     `exited` to `entering`.
 - `merge: boolean` - If enabled and it is not a root node, the node will enter in the flow when its parent changes to `entering`.
-- `onUpdateFlow: Function(flow)` - Get notified when flow state changes.
+- `onActivate: Function(boolean)` - Get notified when the node is activated or deactivated.
-- `onUpdateFlowCheck: Function(({ component: Element, prev: flow, next: flow }) => boolean)` -
-Called before the node is going to transition.
-If `false` is returned, the node is not transitioned.
-Otherwise, the transition takes place.

 ### Methods

 - `getFlow(): flow` - Returns the current node flow state.
-- `updateFlow(flow)` - Receives the new flow state and transitions the node.
-- `updateDuration(duration: number | Object)` - It can update the animation
-duration processed of the component.
+- `hasEntered(): boolean` - If the node has entered in the system flow at least once.
+- `hasExited(): boolean` - If the node has exited in the system flow at least once.
 - `getDurationIn(): number` - Get the duration the node lasts entering, including `delay`.
 - `getDurationOut(); number` - Get the duration the node lasts exiting.
-- `hasEntered(): boolean` - If the node has entered in the system flow at least once.
-- `hasExited(): boolean` - If the node has exited in the system flow at least once.
+- `updateDuration(duration: number | Object)` - Update the animation duration.

+> To access these APIs, you would use an object referenced as `AnimationInterface`.

 ## `AnimationProvider`